 You have to simply select the location of the registry key and enter the name of the key you want to take control of in the space provided.
 Then choose the user account and then whether you want to apply Full or Read Only Permissions to a Registry Key.
 Having done that enter the registry key name in the space provided and click Apply.

-It is strongly recommended that you first backup your Windows registry and create a system restore point before making any changes to your system.
+NOTE: It is strongly recommended that you first backup your Windows registry and create a system restore point before making any changes to your system.
 This tool has to be used very carefully, and changing permissions indiscriminately may make your PC insecure or cause other serious problems.
+You should know what you are doing!

 Our Ultimate Windows Tweaker may also interest you.